 On-Page Content Elements

 Google is continuously updating its search algorithm to provide the most relevant, high-quality content for users.
 As a result, SEO has become less about specific keywords and more about user experience.
 A common acronym used to describe what Google looks for is E-A-T, which stands for Expertise-Authority-Trustworthiness.
 The result is that high-quality content that provides a good user experience is best for SEO.
-The following areas will improve your E-A-T score with Google and should be included with your Monster SEO Checklist for 2022.
+The following areas will improve your E-A-T score with Google and should be included in your Monster SEO Checklist for 2024.

 1. Remove outdated content: Old posts, which may provide incorrect information, can cause your credibility and traffic to suffer.
 Also, having too many pages on the same topic (using the same or similar keywords) can lead to “keyword cannibalization.”
 This means you’re competing with yourself for ranking on a Google search, and usually, both pages will rank lower.

 2. Make keywords more like speech: Google’s December Core Update makes use of AI to better understand the searcher’s intent and meaning.
 For example, Google now looks at synonyms.
 Also, instead of focusing on a single “primary” word in the search, it considers words that provide context (such as “to” and “for”).
 This indicates that long-tail keywords may perform better.

 3. Display properly all devices: People may be looking at your content on their smartphone, desktop, or laptop.
 Make sure your website design displays properly on each type of device.
 This free Google tool lets you check out how a page displays on mobile.

 4. Adjust design based on device preference: Mobile searches now account for over half of all searches.
 Studies show that users scan pages differently on mobile devices versus desktops.
 For better engagement, designers may want to adjust page layout (such as CTA placement) based on the devices that are most popular among their visitors.
 Find out more here.